11 Things to Do in Amsterdam in September

 Cruises and canals| ©Chris

-If you want to take the best pictures of your trip, you have to book a canal cruise in Amsterdam in September, you won't be disappointed!
-With the characteristic light of this time of the year, you will get pictures that will have nothing to envy to the most beautiful postcards.
+If you want to take the best photos of your trip, you have to book a cruise through the canals of Amsterdam in September.
+You won't be disappointed!
+With the characteristic light of this time of year, you'll get photos that rival even the most beautiful postcards.

-On this tour, which lasts about an hour, you will get to know these canals, declared a World Heritage Site by UNESCO.
-In addition, you will see some of the most characteristic sites of the city:
+On this tour, which lasts approximately one hour, you'll discover these canals, which have been declared a World Heritage Site by UNESCO.
+You'll also see some of the city's most characteristic landmarks, such as:

 • Magere Brug: a double bascule bridge of Dutch architecture, typical of the 17th century.

-• Anne Frank House: the place where Anne Frank lived during World War II.
+• Anne Frank House: where Anne Frank lived during World War II.

-• The rich Golden Curve: a curved stretch of the Herengracht canal, which is surrounded by spectacular buildings of the seventeenth and eighteenth centuries.
+• The rich Golden Bend: a curved section of the Herengracht canal, surrounded by spectacular 17th- and 18th-century buildings.

 • The popular Red Light District.

-In addition, you won't miss any detail of the architecture and history along the tour thanks to the audio guide- don't hesitate!
+What's more, you won't miss a single detail of the architecture and history along the route thanks to the audio guide.
+Don't hesitate!
 The experience will not disappoint you.

 Nemo Science Museum| ©Gamekeeper